peteroupc/peteroupc.github.io/insmat.md

     - Structuring lessons in History and other aspects of Social Studies using the [**Four-Question Method**](https://4qmteaching.net/).
     - Structuring lessons in U.S. Civics using the questions in the civics portion of the naturalization test given by the U.S. government.
     - [**Instructional practices**](https://www.thescienceofmath.com/) for Mathematics.
-    - Offering numerous [**options to do beyond-grade-level content and exercises**](https://slatestarcodex.com/2018/09/04/acc-entry-does-the-education-system-adequately-serve-advanced-students/) for willing and ready students, as long as these options are always presented to all students (e.g., "Are you ready for more?" followed by a challenging exercise).
+    - Offering numerous [**options to do beyond-grade-level content and exercises**](https://slatestarcodex.com/2018/09/04/acc-entry-does-the-education-system-adequately-serve-advanced-students/) for willing and ready students, as long as these options are always presented to all students [^2].

 5. Instructional materials in Literacy should teach synonyms for new words to be learned and for other words and phrases prone to overuse.
 In sixth grade and up, they should include copious lessons on grammatical analysis and knowledge of English syntax, as well as concrete guidance to help students avoid the following in their writing:

-    - Overuse of certain words or phrases, both within and across writings [^2].
+    - Overuse of certain words or phrases, both within and across writings [^3].
     - Imprecise word choices, especially choices of overused words.
     - Redundancy (which includes unnecessary words) not serving an expressive purpose.
     - Ambiguous language.

-These suggestions concern only instructional materials, so policies such as those that [**restrict mobile phones in school**](https://www.educationnext.org/take-away-their-cellphones-rewire-schools-belonging-achievement/) or encourage the [**reduction of classroom decorations**](https://www.learningandthebrain.com/blog/getting-the-principles-just-right-classroom-decoration/), while they may help reduce students' cognitive load, are outside the scope. [^3]
+These suggestions concern only instructional materials, so policies such as those that [**restrict mobile phones in school**](https://www.educationnext.org/take-away-their-cellphones-rewire-schools-belonging-achievement/) or encourage the [**reduction of classroom decorations**](https://www.learningandthebrain.com/blog/getting-the-principles-just-right-classroom-decoration/), while they may help reduce students' cognitive load, are outside the scope. [^4]

-Suggestion number 5, in particular, is intended to address observations that our language may be getting poorer by the year, in terms of everyday vocabulary and linguistic variety (see, e.g., Emilio Bernal's "Good usage prevents abusage"). [^2]
+Suggestion number 5, in particular, is intended to address observations that our language may be getting poorer by the year, in terms of everyday vocabulary and linguistic variety (see, e.g., Emilio Bernal's "Good usage prevents abusage"). [^3]

 <a id=License></a>